 In response to such developments, legislators and financial regulators in the United States and other jurisdictions, including India, have implemented a number of policy measures designed to add stability to the financial markets.
 However, the overall impact of these and other legislative and regulatory efforts on the global financial markets is uncertain, and they may not have the intended stabilising effects.
 In the event that the current difficult conditions in the global credit markets continue or if there are any significant financial disruptions, the Bank's cost of funding, loan portfolio, business, future financial performance and the trading price of the Bonds may be adversely affected.
 Furthermore, as the values of many investment securities that the Bank holds are sensitive to the volatility of the credit markets, to the extent that turmoil and uncertainty in the credit market continues and/or intensifies, such investment securities may be adversely affected by future developments in the credit markets.
-In addition, the ongoing financial stress in several global economies may adversely affect the ability of the Bank's borrowers to fulfill their debt obligations, which in turn could adversely affect the Bank's business and results of operations.
+In addition, the ongoing financial stress in several global economies may adversely affect the ability of the Bank's business and results of operations.